Day of the Warrior

 Day of the Warrior (also known as L.E.T.H.A.L.
 Ladies: Day of the Warrior) is a 1996 action adventure film written and directed by Andy Sidaris and starring Kevin Light and Julie Strain.
-It is the eleventh and penultimate instalment in Andy Sidaris' Triple B film series.
+It is the eleventh and penultimate installment in Andy Sidaris' Triple B film series.

 Plot

 A team of female agents must stop the scheme of the Warrior, a former CIA agent turned criminal freelancer, who stole the agency's computer database and is now going after undercover agents one by one.